jacobAngulo/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The dom is an object version of the html of a webpage.

 2. What is an event?

+An event is something that happens in the DOM.

 3. What is an event listener?

+An event listener is a method that activates when a user triggers a specific event on a specific elemnt.

 4. Why would we convert a NodeList into an Array?

+An array has morembuilt in methods than a node list.

 5. What is a component?

+A component is like a class that uses js, css and html and it can be reused throught the page.

 ### Git Set up